Reever Knot

 How to Tie the Crabber’s Knot or Crossed Running Knot The Crabber’s Knot also known as the Crossed Running Knot, is relatively easy to tie.
 Once you have created your first loop, you then lock that loop in place by … Continue reading →

-How to Tie the Farmer’s Loop Knot I wonder if a lot of people do not use this knot, because of the way that it is shown in Ashley’s Book of Knots?
-The actual knot is shown as being tied … Continue reading →
+How to Tie the Farmer’s Loop Knot I wonder if many people avoid using this knot because of how it’s depicted in Ashley’s Book of Knots.
+The knot is illustrated as being tied over a pole, which might not be … Continue reading →

 How to Tie French Hitching or French Whipping French Hitching is a very simple but decorative way of covering an object.
 French Whipping can also be used to whip the end of a rope to prevent it from fraying or … Continue reading →